awikkerink/link/README.md

 npm install --save-dev vui-link
 ```

+##LESS Mixins

-Import the library into your LESS file:
+First import the library into your LESS file:

 ```css
 @import 'node_modules/vui-link/dist/link'
 ```

-##LESS Mixins

 To apply link styling to an element, apply the `vui-link` mixin to any CSS
 selector in your LESS file: